-Extend your exploration of Africa with our 4 day Uganda gorilla extension.
+Extend your exploration of Africa with our 4-day Uganda gorilla extension.
 This short tour offers ample opportunities to track gorillas on foot through the dense Bwindi forest.
-This trek require stamina, as gorillas can be elusive and difficult to find.
+This trek requires stamina, as gorillas can be elusive and difficult to find.
 Explore the area surrounding the lodge at your leisure and enjoy a visit to a local village for a chance to experience their culture.

-Day 1 : Arrive Entebbe Day 2 : Gorilla Tracking Day 3 : Bwindi Forest Day 4 : Depart Rwanda
+Day 1 : Arrive Entebbe Day 2 : Gorilla Tracking Day 3 : Bwindi Forest Day 4 : Depart Uganda

 Track gorillas on foot through the dense Bwindi Forest

-Explore the clear mountain streams surround the lodge
+Explore the clear mountain streams surrounding the lodge

 Visit a local village and experience their culture and customs

-Arrive at Entebbe airport where an Aerolink member of staff will assist you with the check in and transfer to your 07:45 am (arrival 09:30 am) or 12:30 pm (arrival 13:45 pm) domestic flight to Kihihi, check in time is one hour before the flight.
-Once at Kihihi you will be welcomed by your expert guide who will provide knowledge and assistance throughout your journey.
+Arrive at Entebbe airport where an Aerolink staff member assists you with the check in and transfers to your 07:45 am (arrival 09:30 am) or 12:30 pm (arrival 13:45 pm) domestic flight to Kihihi.
+Check-in time is one hour before the flight.
+Once at Kihihi you are welcomed by your expert guide who provides knowledge and assistance throughout your journey.